Coding

 )

-Like saying “this new name is the same as this old name”
+Like saying “use this new name to replace this old name”

 Renaming variables